9 Types of Free Compost Browns | The Simplest Fix For Slow and Slimy Compost Bins

 This post contains affiliate links.

 Composting at home isn’t hard, but it can come with a learning curve.
-Some types of composting, like using a composting service or an electric composter, are stupid simple.
+Some types of composting, like using a composting service or a community compost drop-off site, are stupidly simple.
 You’ll have these composting methods mastered in no time.
 But composting at home in an outdoor heap, for example, comes with a bit more of a learning curve.
 And there’s one question I get all the time!

 Why is my compost slimy and slow to process?